15 Best Work From Home Jobs in 2023

 But how do you do that?

-1. Choose your topic
+I. Choose your topic

 You’ve got to love, be good at, and be an expert about what you’re teaching.
 If not, people will notice and distrust you.
 Besides, you wouldn’t even finish the course if you didn’t love the topic anyway, right?

-2. Make sure it has demand
+II.
+Make sure it has a demand

 You also need to know if there’s a demand for it.
-Otherwise, you end up creating a course that no one will be interested in.
-Ask yourself, are people searching for it?
-Do they ask questions about it?
-Is there a gap in the competition?
+Otherwise, you’ll end up creating a course that no one will be interested in.
+Ask yourself:

 By creating a course that’s different and has demand, you’re on your way to a hot seller course.

-3. Give your students compelling learning outcomes
+III.
+Give your students compelling learning outcomes

-4. Structure your content
+IV.
+Structure your content

 To deliver a great course, you have to know precisely step by step how you’re going to present it.
 Order your topics by similar themes and start organizing them in modules.

-5. Record and edit the course
+V. Record and edit the course

 Where should you upload your course?